fellipaocastro/crawler/README.rst

 `Época Cosméticos Perfumaria <http://www.epocacosmeticos.com.br>`_ store and saves their name, title and URL in a CSV file without duplicated entries.

-The items scraped by this project are websites, and the item is defined in theclass:
+The items scraped by this project are products, and the item is defined in the class:

     crawler.items.EcpItem